 But some of the most lucrative alternative risk premia are hard or overly risky to harvest in a purely passive manner and recent studies suggest, that risk-adjusted returns can be improved by a systematic, active approach.

-To me the best complimentary strategy, to counterweight the negatively skewed return characteristics of the Global Asset Allocation, are trend-following managed futures.**** As one of the few profitable strategies with positively skewed return characteristics, they provide dependable, alternative crisis protection, great diversification and a long history (from the 1970s) of high returns above 10% with low volatility and a Sharpe ratio of 0,6-0,9.
-The inherent leverage in futures also makes for a cost effective way to boost your portfolio´s exposure, if that is desired.
+To me the best complimentary strategy, to counterweight the negatively skewed return characteristics of a Global Asset Allocation, are Trend-following Managed Futures.**** As one of the few profitable strategies with positively skewed return characteristics, they provide dependable, alternative crisis protection, great diversification and a long history (from the 1970s) of high annual returns above 10% with low volatility and a Sharpe ratio of 0,6-0,9.
+The inherent leverage in futures is a cost effective way to boost your portfolio´s exposure, if that is desired.

-The main drawbacks are the complex implementation and the high capital requirements to trade such a strategy – about a minimum $1million portfolio size is necessary to run the strategy as part of a portfolio at acceptable risk levels.
-An easier way is the access via fund vehicles provided by major CTAs (very high fees, alas) or newer ETF with very short track records (do they deliver what is promised?).
+An easier way is the access via fund vehicles provided by major CTAs (very high fees) or newer ETF with very short track records (do they deliver what is promised?).

-***** ranks as my number one alternative strategy.
-It is very lucrative, but also has a lot of pitfalls and non-obvious risks as well as the problem of becoming a rather crowded strategy in 2017.
+Selling volatility***** ranks as my most lucrative alternative strategy.
+It provides a reliable income stream, but also has a lot of pitfalls and high crash risk as well as the problem of becoming a rather crowded strategy in 2017.

 Volatility selling returns are very negatively skewed: long periods of extraordinarily consistent returns (that are in practice easily scalable to very high levels) are interspersed by large losses (that will wipe you out just as easily, if your leverage is too high).
 A good indication of that is the very high Sharpe ratio (for a risk premium) for volatility selling before the financial crisis – from 1990-2007 – of 1,3.
 That´s three times as high as the pure equity risk premium.
 An explanation for this might be, that selling financial catastrophe insurance demands especially high risk premia, because extraordinarily large losses come at the worst time.

 In practice a short volatility strategy needs great attention to detail and good risk control to keep the inevitable losses in check.
-I try to accomplish this by finding ways to run the strategy in favorable conditions and to scale it down when conditions deteriorate.
-It can provide high, smooth returns and portfolio leverage at no cost (selling options uses no money in your account, only collateral needs to be provided for margin).
+I try to accomplish this by finding ways to run the strategy in favorable conditions and to scale it down or stop it as soon as conditions deteriorate.
+It can provide high, smooth returns and portfolio leverage at no cost (selling options uses no money in your account, only collateral needs to be posted for margin).

 - Selling out of the money put options on indices (insurance) and selling far out of the money call options on individual securities (lottery tickets).
 These carry the highest premia as investor demand for these options is highest and they systematically overpay for them.
 Studies show that it also works well to combine index short puts and short calls into systematic strangles, that make a portfolio more market neutral.
 This type of strategy captures the volatility risk premium while avoiding to make a directional market bet.

-- Trading volatility directly through VIX futures, options and ETP.
-Volatility ETP like VXX are some of the most efficiently value-losing securities out there and the opportunity lies in taking the other side.
-The danger lies in the vicious spikes these securities can have to the upside.
+- Trading volatility directly through VIX futures.
+Volatility futures provide a constant roll yield that can be harvested on the short side.
+The danger lies in the vicious spikes these securities periodically have to the upside.

-The portfolio looks a bit lopsided now, with too much tail risk exposure and could be balanced by a strongly positively skewed hedging strategy to feather some of the risk of being short volatility.
+The portfolio looks a bit lopsided, with too much tail risk exposure and could be balanced by a hedging strategy to feather some of the risk of being short volatility.
 An idea could be an asymmetric bet, buying long term far out of the money put options on struggling stocks and indices.
-This may be a strategy with a negative long-term expectation, but a strong benefit to portfolio diversification at low cost, with a strong upside when markets turn south.
+This may be a strategy with negative long-term return expectations, but a strong benefit to portfolio diversification at low cost, with big upside when markets turn south.